OWASP/CheatSheetSeries/CONTRIBUTING.md

 When submitting changes in a PR, consider the following areas:

 - The content should be useful to developers.
-- The contents should be factual and correct.
+- The content should be factual and correct.
 - Statements should be supported by authoritative references where possible.
 - Recommendations should be feasible for the majority of developers to implement.